nginxinc/kic-reference-architectures/pulumi/aws/README.md

 at deployment time and using the project configuration file to set config variables, including secrets.

-As part of the Bank of Anthos deployment, we deploy a cluster-wide [self-signed](https://cert-manager.io/docs/configuration/selfsigned/) issuer using the cert-manager deployed above.
+As part of the Bank of Sirius deployment, we deploy a cluster-wide [self-signed](https://cert-manager.io/docs/configuration/selfsigned/) issuer using the cert-manager deployed above.
 This is then used by the Ingress object created to enable TLS access to the application.
 Note that